GoogleCloudPlatform/cloud-opensource-java/docs/how-does-version-resolution-work-in-maven-and-gradle.md

 <img src="assets/images/ddc-resolution-06.png" alt="Maven example 1">

 As you can see by comparing the resolved graphs, Maven makes the opposite choice.
-Now consider at the second example, where the root has both a direct and indirect dependency on the same library:
+Now consider the second example, where the root has both a direct and indirect dependency on the same library:

 <img src="assets/images/ddc-resolution-07.png" alt="Maven example 2">